Youth Apprenticeship in America Today: Connecting High School Students to Apprenticeship

 As policymakers contemplate new ways to prepare students for college and careers, youth apprenticeship stands out as a compelling option.
 Apprenticeship is a proven educational model that integrates on-the-job and classroom learning.
-Apprentices gain valuable work experience, access to professional mentors and networks, and earn postsecondary credit and credentials.
-From day one of the program, the apprentice is a paid employee, developing valuable skills to add productive value while on the job.
-To realize these potential benefits for students and employers alike, youth apprenticeship functions as a partnership across industry, high schools, and postsecondary institutions.
+Apprentices gain valuable work experience and access to professional mentors and networks, and earn postsecondary credit and credentials.
+From day one, an apprentice is a paid employee, developing valuable skills to add productive value while on the job.
+To realize these potential benefits for students and employers alike, however, youth apprenticeship must function as a partnership across industry, high schools, and postsecondary institutions.

-Compared to countries like Germany and Switzerland, youth apprenticeship is an underutilized education and workforce strategy in the U.S., but new research from New America’s Center on Education & Skills (CESNA) suggests youth apprenticeship is gaining steam in many states.
-In a new report, Youth Apprenticeship in America Today: Connecting High School Students to Apprenticeship, produced with support from the Siemens Foundation, Brent Parton summarizes findings from a year-long research effort that included focus groups, polling, a national landscape scan, and interviews with practitioners and national experts.
+Compared to countries like Germany and Switzerland, youth apprenticeship is an underutilized education and workforce strategy in the U.S., but it's gaining steam in many states.
+In Youth Apprenticeship in America Today: Connecting High School Students to Apprenticeship, produced with support from the Siemens Foundation, Brent Parton summarizes findings from a year-long research effort that included focus groups, polling, a national landscape scan, and interviews with practitioners and national experts.

-The report looks back at the history of youth apprenticeship in the U.S. and analyzes current trends to offer five key findings, which include: public openness to youth apprenticeship, insights from a diverse landscape of existing programs, and profiles of state strategies underway to expand youth apprenticeship opportunities in high-demand industries like advanced manufacturing, business services, information technology, and healthcare.
+The report looks back at the history of youth apprenticeship in the U.S. and distills current trends into five key findings.
+The report uncovers public openness to youth apprenticeship and a diverse landscape of existing programs.
+Profiles of state strategies depict efforts underway to expand youth apprenticeship opportunities in high-demand industries like advanced manufacturing, business services, information technology, and healthcare.
 Together these findings set the foundation for a new national conversation about the promise and challenge of growing youth apprenticeship in America today.